Grover search revisited; application to image pattern matching: Quantum Image representations

 NEQR proposed in \cite{Zhang2013-ig} is used for encoding a digital image, meaning that the color intensity is represented by a binary code.
 In this scheme, the color information represented by the discrete variable taking the $2^q$ values, can be stored in a $q$-qubit system.
-If the image is created on $N_p (=2^n \times 2^n)$ pixels, it is encoded into the quantum state of the form
+If the image is created on $N_p =2^n \times 2^n$ pixels, it is encoded into the quantum state of the form

 where $c_{z}^{i}\in \{0,1\}$ is a bit information and $f(z)=\otimes_{i=0}^{q-1} c_{z}^{i}\in [ 0, 2^{q}-1 ]$ is a bit string representing the pixel color information at the coordinate $z$.
 Clearly, the total number of qubit depends on the level of quantization of the color information, and fine encoding needs much more qubits than FRQI.
 On the other hand, one can restore an $N_p$-pixel quantum image exactly with $O$($N_p$) measurement, thanks to the orthogonality of the states.
+In this NEQR representation, the probability distribution with respect to the index variable, \eqref{EQ_Px_gf}, is given by